STMicroelectronics/STMems_Finite_State_Machine/lsm6dsox/Shake detection/README.md

 ## 1 - Introduction

 Simple *shake* gesture example for smartphone devices.
-The gesture is detected when the user is shaking the accelerometer along the X-axis.
+This gesture is detected when the user is shaking the accelerometer along the X-axis.

 The configuration runs at 26 Hz.